tallus/apprentice-boot-camp-fundamentals-3/docs/_posts/0000-01-03-continuous-delivery-and-deployment.md

 -[+] Earlier visibility of problems

 Note: Kinder to testers—less context to remember.
   You will always miss things and release defects/have issues in production.
+  Canary deployments are a technique to derisk significant changes to production.

 ---